polyrhythm-project/new-polyrhythm-project-website/composers/index.md

 on a table heading to sort the table by that column (click twice to reverse the sort order), or click on an entry to browse works/examples for that composer.
 Mouse-over the birth and death dates to see birth and death places.
-Also see the <a href="https://maps.polyrhythm.humdrum.org/composers/">composers map</a>, which displays birth, death and intermediate locations in the life of each composer.
+Click on the copy icon to export the table.
+The <a href="https://maps.polyrhythm.humdrum.org/composers/">composers map</a> displays birth, death, and intermediate locations in the life of each composer.